Meningitis - pneumococcal

 Toggle: English / Spanish

-Pneumococcal meningitis is caused by Streptococcus pneumoniae bacteria (also called pneumococcus).
+Pneumococcal meningitis is caused by Streptococcus pneumoniae bacteria (also called pneumococcus, or S pneumoniae).
 This type of bacteria is the most common cause of bacterial meningitis in adults.
 It is the second most common cause of meningitis in children older than age 2.

 Risk factors include:

 - Infection of a heart valve with S pneumoniae

 - Meningitis in which there is leakage of spinal fluid